Johanna Rytting Kaneryd

+In December 2024, she was awarded the Diamond Ball Award, the finest prize a woman footballer in Sweden can get.

 Club career

+Early career

 Rytting Kaneryd started her career at Forsby FF in Köping.

-After starting the 2014 season with Tyresö FF, making her debut in Damallsvenskan, gaining 5 appearances out of 8 matches played in the league, in June the club announced its withdrawal from the league due to lack of players and economic resources.
-In July of that same year she therefore decided to accept Älta's proposal by signing a one-and-a-half year contract and leaving for Elitettan again.
-In this period, however, she found little space, for her 5 appearances and a goal in 2014, but only 2 appearances in the following championship.
+After starting the 2014 season with Tyresö FF, making her debut in Damallsvenskan, gaining five appearances out of eight matches played in the league, in June the club announced its withdrawal from the league due to lack of players and economic resources.
+In July of that same year she therefore decided to accept Älta's proposal by signing a one-and-a-half-year contract and leaving for Elitettan again.
+In this period, however, she found little space, for her five appearances and a goal in 2014, but only two appearances in the following championship.